-A chronological history of all non-active timelines (commonly referred to as timeflows) is shown under the "Timeflow History" tab.
+A chronological history of all non-active timelines (commonly referred to as timeflows) is shown under the Timeflow History tab.
 From this page, developers can curate their QA or Development work by renaming timeflows to match their testing history.
-Developers also have the ability to access old timeflow data by making a particular timeflow "active".
-Navigate to the Continuous Data workflows section, then VDB operations in the UI, and see Timeline history UI117 for more details.
+Developers also have the ability to access old timeflow data by making a particular timeflow active.
+Navigate to the Continuous Data workflows section, then VDB operations in the UI.
+See Timeline history UI for more details.